 If life in Europe sounds great (um, hello gelato) think about volunteering with ILP!
-International Language Programs has schools in 5 European countries —so come fill out an application and snag a spot!
+International Language Programs has schools in a few European countries —so come fill out an application and snag a spot!

-For volunteers living in Ukraine, Russia, Lithuania, Romania or Poland who have Warsaw on your itinerary, read all about the fake reconstruction of Old Town (yep, you read that right), how this city survived WWII and how it earned it’s “Phoenix” nickname before what you see what Warsaw is like today.
+For volunteers living in Ukraine, Russia, Poland, etc. who have Warsaw on your itinerary, read all about the fake reconstruction of Old Town (yep, you read that right), how this city survived WWII and how it earned it’s “Phoenix” nickname before what you see what Warsaw is like today.

 Warsaw was first a small little town until Lithuania came into the picture.
 The two countries decided to unite and share parts of their governments and guess what — Warsaw was chosen as the capital where sejm (or parliament) would meet.
 Awww, Warsaw and Vilnius basically were best friends…until other countries came to play.

 Poor Warsaw was like the favorite toy that got tugged back and forth between fighting siblings.
 First Sweden wanted to play with Warsaw, then Prussia took over.
 Then Napoleon came in and helped Austria hand Warsaw over to Russia in 1815.
 Warsaw was under Russia’s rule until WWI which didn’t go over that well.
 Russian leaders closed Polish schools and constructed tons of Russian Orthodox churches — Several riots broke out, but that was the least of Poland’s problems.